 - MELSA Library activities.
 There are many,Ã‚ manyÃ‚ free activities for kids from babies to teens in the MELSA Library system – crafts, LEGO building, movie and video game nights, and much more.
 Find events happening at your local library byÃ‚ searching the MELSA dateBOOK.

-- Free Minnesota History Center Admission.Ã‚ Stop by the Minnesota History Center on Tuesdays from 5-8pm to getÃ‚ free admission to the museum exhibits.
+- Free Minnesota History Center Admission.Ã‚ Stop by the Minnesota History Center on Tuesdays from 5-8 p.m. to getÃ‚ free admission to the museum exhibits.
 After checking out the museum, step outside forÃ‚ free outdoor concertsÃ‚ every Tuesday in July and August.
 Or, if you’re a Bank of America cardholder you’ll get in free the first weekend of each month.

 - Ordway Summer Dance Series.
-Here’s a fun one for the family:Ã‚ Ordway’s Summer Dance SeriesÃ‚ offers free dancing and live music in Rice Park on Thursday nights starting at 6pm.
-Start out with a basic lesson by professional dance instructors, then dance the night away with a live, local band starting at 7:15pm.
+Here’s a fun one for the family:Ã‚ Ordway’s Summer Dance SeriesÃ‚ offers free dancing and live music in Rice Park on select evenings in the summer.
+Start out with a basic lesson by professional dance instructors, then dance the night away with a live, local band.
 The kids can join in, too, or just get a kick out of seeing Mom & Dad tearing up the dance floor.

 Rainy Day Activities